gro-intelligence/api-client/docs/quick-start-projects/quickstart.rst

 Note that the script assumes you have your authentication token set to a :code:`GROAPI_TOKEN` environment variable `see Saving your token as an environment variable <./authentication#saving-your-token-as-an-environment-variable>`_.
 If you don't wish to use environment variables, you can modify the sample script to set :code:`ACCESS_TOKEN` in some other way.

-Just simply run the following from your terminal
+Just simply run the following from your terminal:
 ::

   $ python quick_start.py